Acts 8

 Acts 8:9-13Simon the Sorcerer Believes

 Simon sees the real thing and believes.
-He hears about the kingdom of God and the name of Jesus Christ, and he turns.
-Even he - a man who built his identity on false power - recognizes truth when he meets it.
-The story of Simon Magus appears again in early church tradition and apocryphal texts, showing how seriously the church took both his initial belief and his later temptation to commodify the Spirit.
+He hears the kingdom of God and the name of Jesus Christ preached, and even he turns - a man who built his whole identity on false power, recognizing truth the moment he meets it.
+He is baptized with the rest.
+The early church remembered him for a long time afterward, both for this belief and for the grasping that comes next.

 Simon follows Philip.
 He watches.
 He is astonished.
 The Greek word suggests he is amazed, even beside himself with wonder.
 He has seen sorcery work for years, but he has never seen anything like this.